-The camp is 12km from the Syrian border and people hear bombs and artillery shells on the other side.
+The camp is 12km from the Syrian border and people hear artillery fire on the other side.
 “When we hear the explosions, we remember everything: how we had to hide, the crying,” Nour said.

 It is not her real name.
-Few adults in Zaatari want to be named in press reports or photographed because they have relatives in Syria and they fear that if Syrian authorities identify them they will come to harm.
+Few adults in Zaatari want to be named or photographed by press because they have relatives in Syria who might come to harm.

 One new family, which arrived the day EUobserver visited the camp, hid in an iron shack at the gate.

-The man said through an intermediary that he, his wife, and their one-year-old child had been on the road for two weeks, that they crossed near the Iraqi border, and that they wanted to leave Zaatari because they think Syrian secret police has infiltrators inside.
+The man said through an intermediary that he, his wife, and their one-year-old child had been on the road for two weeks, that they crossed near the Iraqi border, and that they wanted to leave Zaatari because they think Syrian authorities have infiltrators inside.